EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Additional qualitative results

 \section{Additional qualitative results}

 In this section, we provide additional qualitative examples.
-Figures~\ref{fig: section_D_uncond_sd3_EMAG} and~\ref{fig: section_D_cond_sd3_EMAG} show unconditional and conditional samples from EMAG on SD3, respectively, while Figure~\ref{fig: section_D_uncond_sd3_dit_512} presents unconditional generations from DiT-XL/2 at 512$\times$512 resolution.
-Figure~\ref{fig: section_D_baseline_vs_emag} provides a qualitative comparison between EMAG and other guidance baselines on SD3, and Figure~\ref{fig: section_D_cond_APG_CADS_with_EMAG} compares EMAG to alternative guidance strategies such as CFG, APG, and CADS, as well as their combinations with EMAG.
-Finally, Figure~\ref{fig: section_D_baseline_vs_emag_512_dit} reports qualitative comparisons for DiT-XL/2 at 512$\times$512 resolution, contrasting EMAG-based guidance with competing baselines for class-conditional generation.
+Figures~\ref{fig: section_D_uncond_sd3_EMAG} and~\ref{fig: section_D_cond_sd3_EMAG} show unconditional and conditional samples from EMAG on SD3, respectively, while Fig.~\ref{fig: section_D_uncond_sd3_dit_512} presents unconditional generations from DiT-XL/2 at 512$\times$512 resolution.
+Fig.~\ref{fig: section_D_baseline_vs_emag} provides a qualitative comparison between EMAG and other guidance baselines on SD3, and Fig.~\ref{fig: section_D_cond_APG_CADS_with_EMAG} compares EMAG to orthogonal guidance strategies such as CFG, APG, and CADS, as well as their combinations with EMAG.
+Finally, Fig.~\ref{fig: section_D_baseline_vs_emag_512_dit} reports qualitative comparisons for DiT-XL/2 at 512$\times$512 resolution, contrasting EMAG-based guidance with competing baselines for class-conditional generation.
 All prompts used for the qualitative figures are listed in Table~\ref{tab:qual_prompts}.